Vincesich/The-Hungry-Bunch-3.0/README.md

 - **User Authentication**: Users can create accounts and log in securely.
 - **Browse Weekly Meals**: Browse through a list of meals for delivery or pickup.
 - **Order Food**: Place orders from student vendors and specify delivery or pickup preferences.

+### The application UI is designed using the all new Material 3 😁

 ## Setup Process